diogogithub/fun-with-binary/README.md

 and can be distributed under liberal terms, but those terms may differ in detail from the AGPL's particulars.
 See each package's license file in their official repository for additional terms.

-## New this version

-This is version 2.0 of Fun with Binary and includes the following (key) changes from the previous one:

-- Client <-> Server <-> Arduino was replaced by a Client <-> Arduino structure
-- ESP8266 is now required for Access Point purposes
-- Both modes have become PHP independent (mostly relevant in the offline one)

-The last release, 2.0, gave us these improvements:

-- Significant visual improvement
-- 2 Powers Label switch functionality
-- Offline mode is now lighter and more portable (no computer with webserver required anymore)